Igobythenameofyunhanjin/cambrio-study/indexes/sigmanest.md

 ## Core Responsibilities
 - Install sigmaNEST and configure settings on sigmaNEST user's machine.
 - User Feedback & Test on local environment & Troubleshotting about errors
+- Communication with software developer about improvement features.